lunohodov/awesome-astrophotography/README.md

 - [Chris White's Guide to Fixing Tilt and Spacing](https://overcastobservatory.com/products/guide-to-tilt-and-spacing-analysis-download-link-in-listing) - Annoying and hard to fix, tilt and spacing can ruin your imaging.
 This guide will help you eliminate them.
 - [Filters for Deep Sky Astrophotography](https://www.youtube.com/playlist?list=PLrzbdmripj1fIXrivZF1BT4BtJMZ6xvWo) - A video series that kicks off with a gentle introduction to filters and closes down comparing the most popular ones.
 - [Harry's PixInsight tutorials](https://web.archive.org/web/20220115193835/http://www.harrysastroshed.com/Pixinsighthome.html) - Newcomer friendly, down-to-earth and comprehensive video tutorials.
 - [How to Eliminate Star Halos in PixInsight](https://digitalstars.wordpress.com/2019/10/27/tutorial-how-to-eliminate-star-halos-in-pixinsight/) - One of the more challenging issues in astrophotography.
-Charles Bracken, the author of "The Deep-Sky Imaging Primer", has you covered.
+Charles Bracken, the author of “The Deep-Sky Imaging Primer”, has you covered.
 - [How to Make a Padded Travel Box for Your Telescope](https://www.youtube.com/watch?v=90F_cBiZpH8) - Rig assembly on-site can be tedious.
 A more comfortable alternative is to assemble at home, then upon arrival at the imaging site, install on the mount.
 - [Independent Starless Processing](https://www.nightphotons.com/guides/star-addition) - This article details a simple and effective method to separate, process, and later reintroduce stars into an image without artifacts.
 It also discusses how to get more naturally looking stars from a narrowband dataset.
 - [Light Vortex Astronomy's PixInsight tutorials](https://web.archive.org/web/20230509214425/https://www.lightvortexastronomy.com/tutorials.html) - An extensive collection of tutorials covering both pre- and post-processing workflows.